Narayana Kocherlakota

 Narayana Rao Kocherlakota (born October 12, 1963) is an American economist and the Lionel W. McKenzie Professor of Economics at the University of Rochester.
 Previously, he served as the 12th president of the Federal Reserve Bank of Minneapolis until December 31, 2015.
 Appointed in 2009, he joined the Federal Open Markets Committee in 2011.
 In 2012, he was named one of the top 100 Global Thinkers by Foreign Policy magazine.

 Early life and education

-Kocherlakota was born in Baltimore, Maryland, to a European American mother and a Telugu-speaking Hindu father originally from the Coastal Andhra region of southern India.
+Kocherlakota was born in Baltimore, Maryland, to a European American mother and a Telugu Hindu father originally from the Coastal Andhra (Godavari and Krishna districts) region of southern India.
 Both of his parents earned PhDs in statistics from Johns Hopkins University.
 They taught at the University of Manitoba in Winnipeg, Manitoba, Canada, where Kocherlakota spent most of his childhood.

 He entered Princeton University at age 15 and graduated with an A.B. in Mathematics in 1983 after completing a senior thesis titled "Optimal income taxation" under the supervision of Robert M. Anderson.
 He earned a Ph.D. in economics from the University of Chicago in 1987.